Function problem

-In computational complexity theory, a function problem is a computational problem where a single output (of a total function) is expected for every input, but the output is more complex than that of a decision problem.
+In computational complexity theory, a function problem is a computational problem where a single output is expected for every input, but the output is more complex than that of a decision problem.
 For function problems, the output is not simply 'yes' or 'no'.

 Definition

 A function problem $P$ is defined by a relation $R$ over strings of an arbitrary alphabet $\Sigma$: